GitHub Version Control

 Prerequisites

-Configuring your GitHub repository to work with your Insites Instance can be summarised with the following steps:
+Configuring your GitHub repository to work with your Insites Instance involves the following tasks:

-• Step 1: Retrieve your pOS CLI token
+• Task 1: Retrieve your Insites CLI token

-• Step 2: Generate SSH keys for your Git repository
+• Task 2: Generate SSH keys for your Git repository

-• Step 3: Configure GitHub on your Instance
+• Task 3: Configure GitHub on your Instance

 The next sections discuss each step in detail.

-To retrieve your pOS CLI token, open the .pos file of the environment of your Instance on your local machine.
-Set the token aside by copying it onto your text editor of choice.
+To retrieve your Insites CLI token, open the .insites file of your Instance's environment on your local machine.
+Set the token aside by copying it into your text editor of choice.

 Generating SSH keys

 Follow the steps in GitHub's documentation: Generating a new SSH key and adding it to the ssh-agent.
-In summary, the documentation will lead you through the following steps:
+As an overview, the documentation discusses the following steps:

 1. Generating a new SSH key.